mjtiv/Persona_AIX_Framework/README.md

 ## ⚠️ Disclaimer

+TuringGPT is an independent educational prototype inspired by Alan Turing’s contributions to computing.
+It is not affiliated with or endorsed by the Turing Trust or any related organization.

 This repository is a **reference implementation only**.
 It does **not enforce hard runtime constraints** outside approved `.aix` runtimes.
 Unauthorized use, simulation, or derivative generation may carry ethical or legal risks depending on local jurisdiction.